braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/retention_reports.md

 ![Full Report][6]

 As another example, referring to the table above, on March 25th, a total of 38 users performed the retention event.
-Day 0 retention was 68.42%, meaning that 68.42% of users performed the retention event 0 or more days (on Day 0 or later) after receiving the Campaign.
-Day 7 retention was 57.89%, meaning 57.89% of users performed the event 7 or more days (on Day 7 or later) after receiving the Campaign.
+Day 0 retention was 68.42%, meaning that 68.42% of users performed the retention event 0 or more days (on Day 0 or later) after receiving the campaign.
+Day 7 retention was 57.89%, meaning 57.89% of users performed the event 7 or more days (on Day 7 or later) after receiving the campaign.

 This information can be useful if you want to know the percentage of users who have and have not used your product 30+ days after first use.
 A percentage/number value in the day 30 column tells you the percentage of users who returned on day 30 or after.